Priyankshah01/GiftelleCMS/README.md

 - 🛍️ Vendor and Product management
 - 🧾 Orders and Order Items tracking
 - ⚙️ RESTful API with CRUD functionality
-- 📦 Code-first database setup using EF Core with SQL Server Express
+- 📦 Code-first database setup using EF Core

 ---